 Raman spectroscopy provided direct validation of successful ALP-induced mineralisation.
 The absence of bands representing bone mineral in the ALP/CaGP-free sample group confirms the absence of the enzymatic mineralisation process.
 Similarly, the low intensity bands representing Amide III and CH2 deformation of gelatin hydrogels were expected.
 However, the low intensity peak, representative of phosphate, observed in the spectra of the 0 mg/ml ALP CaGP group was unexpected.
 As these samples were not exposed to the ALP-induced mineralisation procedure, this finding can most likely be explained by residual CaGP within the hydrogels, as observed in the SEM images.

 The Raman spectra for both mineralised groups (1.25 and 2.5 mg/ml ALP in CaGP) show characteristics of successful mineralisation.
 Phosphate bands representing carbonated apatite are commonly used to confirm bone mineralisation.
 Therefore, these bands were expected in the Raman spectra for both sample groups exposed to ALP-induced mineralisation as observed at 560, 609 and 1000 cm-1.
 Interestingly, bands characteristic of the v1 stretching of PO43- were observed at ~957 cm-1.
-However, the precise position of the band characteristic of carbonated apatite’s (959 cm-1) is susceptible to change due to the carbonate (CO32-) and phosphate (HPO42-) content of samples [15].
+However, the precise position of the band characteristic of carbonated apatite’s (959 cm-1) is susceptible to change due to the carbonate (CO32-) and hydrogen phosphate (HPO42-) content of samples [15].
 A high HPO42- content, as possessed by newly deposited or immature bone mineral, is known to shift carbonated apatite’s band to a smaller wavenumber, as observed in the present study [16,17].
 Thus, the presence of this band in both ALP-containing sample groups provides confirms successful CaP mineralisation of electron beam-treated gelatin hydrogels.
 As the intensity of this band approximately doubled when the ALP concentration was increased from 1.25 to 2.5 mg/ml, ALP-induced mineralisation is shown to be ALP concentration-dependent.
+In future work, it would be interesting to compare the ratios of the regions corresponding to the mineral phase and to the organic phase, namely gelatin, in order to gain information on the ratio of mineral to organic component and hence the degree of mineralization.

 4.1.3.
 Inductively Coupled Plasma Optical Emission Spectrometry (ICP-OES)